GautamDeepak/GEARS/Intro_RS_Prac03.md

 ![Figure 6.
 Filtering the collection](Prac3/run.png)
 ---------
-## 3. Adding images to the map view
+## 3. Adding image to the map view
 1. Now we have refined the entire image collection to a single image called "anImage".
 In order to actually have a look at this image, we need to add it to our mapping environment.
 Before doing that however, lets define how we want to display the image.
 Let’s start with a true colour representation by pasting the following lines below the ones you’ve already added, and click "Run".

 ```JavaScript